 Snake Native American Symbolism

 Kingsnakes are revered in some California Indian cultures.
-In Anishinaabe tribes, medicine bags are made from snake skin.
-It was believed that the snake’s venom could cure diseases so it became the symbol of healing.
+In Anishinaabe tribes, medicine bags are made from Snake skin.
+It was believed that the Snake’s venom could cure diseases so it became the symbol of healing.

-Some Indian tribes associate the snake with the lightning phallus symbol while other tribes associate it with fertility.
-This further supports the snake’s duality of symbolism: phallic symbol vs. fertility; good and evil; creation and death — in short, the snake wants balance.
+Some Indian tribes associate the Snake with the lightning phallus symbol while other tribes associate it with fertility.
+This further supports the Snake’s duality of symbolism: phallic symbol vs. fertility; good and evil; creation and death — in short, the Snake wants balance.

 VI